peteroupc/html3dutil/doc/H3DU.MathUtil.md

 #### Parameters

-* `pitchDegrees` (Type: number)<br>Vector rotation about the X axis (upward or downward turn), in degrees.
-This can instead be a 3-element array giving the rotation about the X axis, Y axis, and Z axis, respectively.
+* `pitchDegrees` (Type: number)<br>Vector rotation about the x-axis (upward or downward turn), in degrees.
+This can instead be a 3-element array giving the rotation about the x-axis, y-axis, and z-axis, respectively.
-* `yawDegrees` (Type: number)<br>Vector rotation about the Y axis (left or right turn), in degrees.
+* `yawDegrees` (Type: number)<br>Vector rotation about the y-axis (left or right turn), in degrees.
 May be null or omitted if "pitchDegrees" is an array.
-* `rollDegrees` (Type: number)<br>Vector rotation about the Z axis (swaying side by side), in degrees.
+* `rollDegrees` (Type: number)<br>Vector rotation about the z-axis (swaying side by side), in degrees.
 May be null or omitted if "pitchDegrees" is an array.
 * `mode` (Type: number) (optional)<br>Specifies the order in which the rotations will occur (in terms of their effect).
 This is one of the Math constants such as MathUtil.LocalPitchYawRoll and MathUtil.GlobalYawRollPitch.
 If null, undefined, or omitted, the default is MathUtil.GlobalRollPitchYaw.
 The constants starting with <code>Global</code> describe a vector rotation in the order given, each about the original axes (these angles are also called <i>extrinsic</i> angles).
 The constants starting with <code>Local</code> describe a vector rotation in the order given, where the second and third rotations occur around the rotated object's new axes and not necessarily the original axes (these angles are also called <i>intrinsic</i> angles).
 The order of <code>Local</code> rotations has the same result as the reversed order of <code>Global</code> rotations and vice versa.

 #### Return Value